So what is Family Consultation and who is it for? Here are our most frequently asked questions about our Family Consultation services.

 - What are some of the services/help I can lean on HITH to help me with while working together?
 Some of the services HITH assists Family Consulting clients with includes but is not limited to: Program recommendations, support with application/admission to treatment program, the collaborative development of a plan to see crisis stabilized, the collaborative development of a plan to support that stability long-term, recommendation of local treatment providers from our network of providers skilled in serving those with SMI, regular ongoing support.

 - What’s the benefit of using Family Consultation services?
-An important piece of Family Consultation is the level of skill of our Family Consultants who are Masters Level Clinicians with years of experience in serving people with SMI.
+An important piece of Family Consultation is the level of skill of our Family Consultants.
+They have a Master’s degree or significant experience working with families.
 For families in crisis trying to find higher levels of care, our Family Consultants are putting their critical clinical eye on the facility or facilities and thoroughly vetting their capability to do what they say they do.
 We have preexisting relationships with facilities across the country who we have already vetted.
 Sometimes families come to us with their own research and unfortunately there are some bad actors/facilities who’s only admission criteria is the family’s ability to pay for services.
 This can be very dangerous.
 Someone with SMI who is not properly understood by trained professionals can have violent outbursts which can put them and others at risk of harm.
 Additionally, there are symptoms of psychosis which can cause people to be very disconnected from reality and even normal situations or environments can become dangerous.
 Without proper supervision there is the possibility for a client to wander off and potentially get hurt.
 For families coming to us when their loved one is not engaged, our Family Consultants are working alongside the family to create a plan if crisis occurs.
 Crisis trickles down from the individual with an SMI to the entire family, making the support that is being put into place vital for them as well.
 Having support allows the family to manage the crisis instead of being in crisis themselves which in turn allows them to have a better sense of agency instead of being swept away by it.
 Families need to know they are not in this alone and our team is there to work alongside them while they are in crisis and after.

 - How does COVID affect this service?
 Due to the safety protocol in place to prevent the spread of COVID, Family Consultation services are currently 100% virtual.
 However, our team connects with providers, companions, etc. who do the necessary in person contact with the loved one in crisis.
 In the near future, we look forward to being able to meet with families in person.